tel: +48 888 99 98 98

 • Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Furthermore, tiny parts of these magnets can hinder the diagnostic process in case of swallowing.
+• Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Additionally, small elements of these devices can hinder the diagnostic process in case of swallowing.

 Exercise Caution with Neodymium Magnets